-20 4.2 Spatial distribution
+4.2 Spatial distribution

 Several observations applicable to evaluate the difference among sub-grid parameterizations of TOPMODEL are available for the WSL region.
-Figure 7 lists the spatial patterns of simulated JJA wetland area over WSL regions to illustrate differences among wetland maps.
-The general patterns of wetland extent are substantially similar, proaches and DEMs used, which indicate the uncertainty of parameterizations on wetland distribution.
-The basin-based parameterization can capture the higher wetland areas in regions with bog, mire, or fen vegetation in the central east (63-67° N, 85-90° E) as was found in the GLWD benchmark map.
-The tile-based parameterizations fail to re-

-25 because they both used the same calibrated F{max} map.
-Both of these datasets show wetlands distributed across most of the WSL, with extensive wetlands in the central region (55-65° N, 60-90° E).
-However, the detailed pattern is differing between the ap-

-- 5 produce this pattern.
-It seems that the tile-based parameterizations are less sensitivity in capturing the spatial heterogeneity throughout most of the WSL.
-The difference in parameterization derived from DEM datasets also affects the simulated regional pattern.
-Both of HydroSHEDS-based results successfully reproduce the high wetland fractions in the southern-forested regions (55-60° N, 65-80° E), while HYDRO1k and GMTED 10 both cannot capture this feature.
-Note that GMTED and HydroSHEDS are derived from - the same DEM product SRTM for the region lower than 60N, indicating the importance of hydro-correction in simulating spatial patterns of wetlands.
+Figure 7 lists the spatial patterns of simulated JJA (June-July-August) wetland area over WSL regions to illustrate differences among wetland maps.
+The general patterns of wetland extent are substantially similar, because they both used the same calibrated F{max} map.
+Both of these data sets show wetlands distributed across most of the WSL, with extensive wetlands in the central region (55- 65° N, 60-90° E).
+However, the detailed pattern is differing between the approaches and DEMs used, which indicate the uncertainty of parameterizations on wetland distribution.
+The basin-based parameterization can capture the higher wetland areas in regions with bog, mire, or fen vegetation in the central east $(63-67^{\circ} N, 85-90^{\circ} E)$ as was found in the GLWD benchmark map.
+The grid-based parameterizations fail to reproduce this pattern.
+It seems that the grid-based parameterizations are less sensitive capturing the spatial heterogeneity throughout most of the WSL.
+The difference in parameterization derived from DEM data sets also affects the simulated regional pattern.
+Both of HydroSHEDS-based results successfully reproduce the high wetland fractions in the southern-forested regions (55-60° N, 65-80° E), while neither HYDRO1k nor GMTED can capture this feature.
+Note that GMTED is derived from the same DEM product SRTM as HydroSHEDS but without hydro-correction, indicating the importance of hydro-correction in simulating spatial patterns of wetlands.